-The UTSA College of Business Center for Student Professional Development (CSPD) believes that internships are an essential component of a student’s college education.
-Internships allow students to obtain work experience, gain knowledge of business functions, explore a chosen career path, improve teamwork and communication skills, and increase marketability and value to employers.
+Internships are a great opportunity for you to obtain work experience, gain knowledge of business functions, explore a chosen career path, improve teamwork and communication skills, and increase your marketability and value to employers.
 All business students are encouraged to seek internship opportunities related to their chosen field of study.

 What is an Internship?